Blue Band (brand)

-Blue Band (known as Rama in Poland, Germany, Hungary and Czech republic) is a brand of margarine, cheese spreads, and vegetable fat spreads.
+Blue Band (known as Rama in Poland, Germany, Hungary, Slovenia, Croatia and Czech Republic) is a brand of margarine, cheese spreads, and vegetable fat spreads.
 Originally a Dutch brand developed by Van den Bergh it remains widely available in Germany, where it has been sold since 1924.
-It is produced by Upfield except in southern Africa, and by Remgro-owned Siqalo Foods in southern Africa.
+It is produced by Flora Food Group except in southern Africa, and by Remgro-owned Siqalo Foods in southern Africa.

 History

 Blue Band was developed as a premium quality margarine.